 Work started in 2018 on the new building in a car park beside the Robertson Library, behind the Mary Hopewell Theatre and College auditorium, in Union Street East.

-The project should be completed by late 2019 and will provide:
+The project will be completed in early 2020 and will provide:

 - A greater sense of a performing arts and music community on campus, and in Dunedin